MalteWillmes/IsoFishR/README.md

 ![IsoFishR](https://github.com/MalteWillmes/IsoFishR/blob/master/www/logo.png)

 Data reduction and analysis of 87Sr/86Sr isotope ratios obtained via laser-ablation mass spectrometry.
 The aim of this application is to provide a rapid, reliable, and reproducible data reduction and analysis tool, that can be applied across disciplines.

+Requirements
+- R version 3.2 or higher.
+Download at https://www.r-project.org/
+- Rstudio (optional but recommended).
+Download at https://www.rstudio.com/

 Instructions:
 - Download the app from github as a .zip file and extract to a convenient location